 Considering a New Constitutional Settlement for Scotland

-For comparative purposes, this chapter presents an overview of the fiscal federalism experience in other countries.
+8. Fiscal devolution in some other countries For comparative purposes, this chapter presents an overview of the fiscal federalism experience in other countries.
 We look at how the issue of the vertical imbalance of fiscal structure is addressed in other European countries and then we go on to look at how fiscal federalism works in federal countries.
 SUB-CENTRAL GOVERNMENT IN OTHER COUNTRIES About 60 per cent of public expenditure in Scotland already has been devolved to the Scottish Executive.
 The devolution of expenditures on health, education, housing and community amenities, social security and welfare, and general public services to sub-central governments (SCGs) is common in many EU countries – though not all together in any single country.1 As many of these expenditure categories have also been devolved to Scotland, in broad outline, the division of expenditure responsibilities is not so controversial.
 This, however, cannot be said of the division of taxing powers between sub-central government (SCG) and central government (CG) in the UK – a division that differs a good deal from that in many other European Union and non-EU countries.
 It has been pointed out that: there has in recent years been a growing literature on the arrangements in individual countries and on comparisons between them, and the resulting exchange in ideas produced by this literature has itself played a part in the evolution that can be observed in several countries.
 (OECD, 2002, p.
 12) So what can the UK learn from international practices?
-Table 8.1 shows the composition of SCG revenues in eight EU countries, divided into...
+Table 8.1 shows the composition of SCG...

 You are not authenticated to view the full text of this chapter or article.